MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Variables and Branching Programming 1 EdStem Lesson.md

 So much easier, right?

 Fortunately, [[Programming Language]] development didn't stop in 1954, and modern languages (usually) have nicer [[Syntax]], more powerful libraries, and more [[Flexibility]] in how you a[[Boolean]] using them.
-That said, once you've programmed for a little while, that FORTRAN code is actually pretty straightforward.

-There are now thousands of [[Programming Languages]] available, with hundreds in active use, so what are the basic things we need in a [[Programming Language]] for it to be "useful"?
+That said, once you've programmed for a little while, that FORTRAN code is actually pretty straightforwa[[Boolean]]ere are now thousands of [[Programming Languages]] available, with hundreds in active use, so what are the basic things we need in a [[Programming Language]] for it to be "useful"?

 ## The BASIC Tools of Programming